- ORDER: Passeriformes

 - Cool Facts

-- To be able to survive in cold waters during the winter, the American Dipper has a low metabolic rate, extra oxygen-carrying capacity in its blood, and a thick coat of feathers.
+- To survive in cold waters during the winter, the American Dipper has a low metabolic rate, extra oxygen-carrying capacity in its blood, and an extra thick coat of feathers that includes feathered eyelids.

-- Unlike most other songbirds, but similarly to ducks, the American Dipper molts its wing and tail feathers all at once in the late summer.
-The bird is flightless during this time.
+- Unlike most other songbirds, but similar to ducks, the American Dipper molts all of its flight feathers at once in the late summer, rendering the bird flightless during this time.

-- The oldest American Dipper was over 8 years old, when it was recaptured and rereleased during a banding operation in South Dakota.
+- The oldest American Dipper was over 8 years old, when it was recaptured and released during a banding operation in South Dakota.